mantxise/academic-manuelChica/content/home/awards.md

 active = true  # Activate this widget? true/false
 weight = 60  # Order that this section will appear.

-title = "Awards & Grants"
+title = "Awards and Grants"
 subtitle = ""

 # Date format